White House social aide: The Seal of the White House Military Social Aide

-The Seal of the White House Military Social Aide Program is a symbol of the esteemed roles and responsibilities its members embody.
-Central to the seal is the portrayal of the White House under the cloak of night, illustrating the commitment of a Military Social Aide to be ever-ready, with duties that extend well beyond conventional working hours.
-The elegantly laid red carpet at the White House entrance is not just an emblem of luxury; it signifies the path of honor and respect afforded to esteemed visitors, mirroring the Aides' dedication to delivering exceptional hospitality and esteem at every event they oversee.
+Central to The Seal of the White House Military Social Aide Program is the portrayal of the White House at night, illustrating the commitment of a Military Social Aide has duties that extend well beyond conventional working hours.
+The red carpet at the White House entrance signifies the path of honor and respect afforded to visitors, mirroring the Aides' dedication to delivering hospitality at every event they oversee.

-Encircling the White House are six luminous stars, each one representing one of the six branches of the U.S. Armed Services.
-This arrangement showcases the comprehensive scope of military representation within the program.
-Above, the full moon shines, not just as an emblem of constancy, but as a beacon of guidance, reflecting the Social Aides' pivotal role in guiding events towards triumphant fruition.
+Encircling the White House are six stars, each one representing one of the six branches of the U.S. Armed Services.
+This arrangement showcases the scope of military representation within the program.
+Above, the full moon shines, as an emblem of constancy and also reflecting the social aides' pivotal role in guiding events towards triumphant fruition.

-Encompassing this imagery are olive branches, each with 13 leaves, a nod to the original 13 states.
+Around this imagery are olive branches, each with 13 leaves, a nod to the original 13 states.
 This design element pays homage to the historical roots of both the program and the nation, underscoring the peaceful and diplomatic essence of the Social Aides' duties.
 Encircling the seal, the braided border is a direct representation of the distinctive aiguillette worn by each Social Aide, a mark of their distinguished service and dedication.

-The Seal was designed by Lieutenant Jasper Burns, USN (WHSA ‘23-'24) and officially incorporated into the program in 2023.
+The seal was designed by Lieutenant Jasper Burns, USN (WHSA ‘23-'24) and officially incorporated into the program in 2023.